 Speaking of pizza, a classic Italian recipe ended up on our list for the second year in a row.
 Last year, Salon Food readers found comfort in Michael Symon's adaption of his Mom's Lasagna.
 This time, it was Ragù alla Bolognese from chef Lidia Bastianich.

-As another successful first year comes to a close, it is time to pause for a moment to look back at the recipes our readers read the most:
+As another successful year comes to a close, it's time to pause for a moment to look back at the recipes our readers read the most:

 You heard us right: Two-Ingredient Brownies.
 More specifically, you need eggs and Nutella to whip up this easy recipe from Williams.
 Here's the important thing: Done correctly, this is not some chocolate omelette, some tragic struggle brownie.
 This is not a brownie you stumble drunk into the kitchen and make because you've overridden your facility for choosing ingredients.
 This is a very good brownie.
 Right now, you deserve it.

 Salon Food asked McGarry about the recipe that kept her baking through it.
 She shared her Meyer Lemon Blueberry Loaf, a versatile quick loaf you can easily make from the ingredients already on hand in your pantry, plus possible substitutions for missing items just in case.

 "This is a recipe I return to time and time again," McGarry said.
 "It's not a trend.
 It's not an involved project that takes a whole day.
 It's simple, and it's good."

 This loaf is super adaptable, and not only in terms of ingredients.
 It's a multi-functional crowd pleaser that's great for breakfast with a cup of coffee, in the afternoon with tea or as a snack all on its own.
 Eat half of this loaf and freeze the rest, or double the recipe and freeze an entire loaf for a day when the therapist isn't in session.